 2011 – today

 In 2011, the last episode of Playhouse Disney aired, and the next day, Disney Junior launched.
-It was an updated version of the previous block, inheriting some of the well-known series and programs.
+It was an updated version of the previous block, inheriting well-known series and programs.
 It became the Disney Channel brand for satellite and cable channels in the U.S. and abroad.

 The block’s emblem was completely different from the familiar version.
-The word “Junior” was written in large, red, voluminous letters.
+“Junior” was written in large, red, voluminous letters.
 The letter “i” was stylized to resemble the famous mouse, with its top painted black.
-Against the red background were two white buttons, like on Mickey’s shorts, and in place of the dot, a schematic representation of Mickey Mouse’s head.
+Against the red background were two white buttons, like on Mickey’s shorts, and a schematic representation of Mickey Mouse’s head in place of the dot.

-To the left at the top was the famous Disney inscription in black.
-The logo was designed by the agency We Are Royale.
+To the left at the top was the famous black Disney inscription.
+The agency designed the logo We Are Royale.

 In 2020, some details of Mickey’s image were refined to bring it closer to the real character.
-The work was carried out by the agency that had created the emblem: We Are Royale.
+The agency that created the emblem, We Are Royale, carried out the work.

 Font and Colors